-Employment of receptionists and information clerks is expected to increase by 15 percent from 2008 to 2018, which is faster than the average for all occupations.
-Employment growth will result from growth in industries such as offices of physicians and in other health practitioners, legal services, personal care services, construction, and management and technical consulting.
+Employment of receptionists and information clerks is expected to increase by 14 percent from 2012 to 2022, which is about the average for all occupations.
+Employment growth will will be highest in the healthcare industry, such as offices of physicians and in other health practitioners.
+Related work experience and good computer skills will help with job prospects.

 For more information and to see full report visit http://www.bls.gov/oco/ocos134.htm

 Students will learn to identify attributes of an effective receptionist and develop listening and communication skills, filing, telephone and basic computer skills.
 Time management and conflict resolution will also be covered.
 Additionally, students will create a resume and practice interviewing techniques.

 - Students will acquire and apply the technical skills necessary to secure entry level employment in the clerical field through written exercises, electronic exercises, record management and role playing.